tigera-solutions/onprem-k8s-calico-oss/README.md

 sudo kubeadm reset
 ```

 3. Copy the command from step 3 above and run it on each of your worker nodes.
-It will look similar to below, but different.
+It will look similar to below except you'll have a different token and hash.
+Make sure you run the command on each worker as root or with sudo.

 ```
 sudo kubeadm join 10.0.0.10:6443 --token 42sy8h.gg7su3eb12dvbu76 --discovery-token-ca-cert-hash sha256:b34cc7c3ee43d7476639624d9b2da9fed9365b7f79525b5c15030f37114a4ccb